StefanBartl/nvim/doc/install_notes.md

 ## DAP

-In the folder `nvim\lua\configs\dap\` are paths to executables which are necessary to install to get 'DAP' working
+In the folder `nvim\lua\config\dap\` are paths to executables which are necessary to install to get 'DAP' working

 ### `go` (mit `delve`)